Synthetixio/synthetix-docs/content/contracts/index.md

 The [`Depot`](Depot.md) is a vendor contract that allows users to exchange their ETH for sUSD or SNX, or their sUSD for SNX.
 It also allows users to deposit Synths to be sold in exchange for ETH.

 The depot has its own dedicated oracle, and all exchanges are performed at the current market prices, assuming sUSD is priced at one dollar.

 ---

-### Uniswap Arbitrage Contract

-!!! example "Responsibilities"

-    - TODO (also flesh out the description here)

-The [ArbRewarder](ArbRewarder.md) automates the process of arbitraging the ETH/sETH price on UniSwap through Synthetix conversion functions.

----